 We can help you navigate the complex and time-consuming property tax appeals process in the Bay Area counties of Alameda, Contra Costa, Santa Clara, San Francisco, Marin, Sonoma, and San Mateo.

 You don’t directly appeal your property taxes, you appeal your property’s assessed value.
 The first thing that needs to be done is to conduct a thorough analysis of the property.
 We determine your property’s fair market value based on the sales of comparable properties and compare that with county records to determine whether or not the assessed value is accurate.
 If the value is inflated, we file an assessment appeal with the County Assessor’s Office.
 If they refuse to reduce the assessed value to an accurate amount, we appeal to the Assessment Appeals Board or to the County Superior Court.

 Property Tax Reassessments and Proposition 13

 Proposition 13 was enacted in 1978 as a response to exorbitant property taxes in California.
 It effectively reduced and set the property tax rate in the state to 1% of a property’s value with a small increase each year up to a maximum of 2% regardless of appreciation.
 Property tax reassessments are made, however, whenever there is a change of ownership or new construction on a property.

-Individuals aged 55 and older and those who are permanently or severely disabled are also exempt from property tax reassessments; they also have a one-time exemption from reassessment for a replacement residence in the same county or in another county with a similar ordinance.
+Individuals aged 55 and older and those who are permanently or severely disabled are also exempt from property tax reassessments.
+Additionally Prop 19 provides property tax relief for natural disaster victims.

-The Proposition 13 rules and exemptions are very complex.
+The Prop 13 and prop 19 rules and exemptions are very complex.
 With careful attention to property tax planning, our real estate and tax attorneys can help you save a significant amount of money in property taxes over the course of many years.

 San Francisco area property tax dispute lawyers